dannberg/dannb-org/content/blog/2024/best-of-2024.md

 - Add 400+ new subscribers to *The Dann Chronicles* newsletter
 - In addition to the newsletter, publish at least ten posts to [dannb.org](https://dannb.org)
 - Attend Burning Man for the first time

+Thanks for reading!
+I hope you've all had a successful year (however you define success).

+These days, I publish on three main platforms, so if you want to follow me in 2025, subscribe to 1) this site via [RSS](https://dannb.org/index.xml), 2) my [newsletter](https://thedannchronicles.com), or 3) [YouTube](https://www.youtube.com/@dannberg).

+Have a great year! 🎊